Thinkwise/docs/docs/sf/reports.md

 ![](../assets/sf/image202.png)

-Figure 152: Available options of macros in a drop down list
+*Available options of macros in a drop down list*

 - Click on the *Create* button